 HeroScape's subtitle is "The Battle of All Time" and it certainly is.
 Everything about this game is well done.
-If you're at all interested in the theme (battles involving warriors from different time periods), I strongly recommend that you try HeroScape.
+If you're at all interested in the theme (battles involving warriors from different time periods), we strongly recommend that you try HeroScape.
 The fun starts by setting up your battlefield: the interlocking terrain pieces can be assembled in any number of combinations.
-Players then draft armies -- choosing from robots, airborne troops, samurai, and more -- and do battle.
-HeroScape was my pick as the #2 board game of 2004.
+Players then draft armies—choosing from robots, airborne troops, samurai, and more—and do battle.
+HeroScape was our pick as the #2 board game of 2004.

 04 of 20

 For 2 to 4 players, ages 10 and up.
 Designed by Matt Leacock, published by Z-Man Games.

 Pandemic is an addictively fun board game in which all the players work together to eradicate four diseases.
 Each player is given a different role, such as the Scientist (who can cure diseases more easily) and the Operations Specialist (who can build research stations).
 Playing against the game system, they must travel the world to contain infections while developing the cures.
 If the players don't find all four cures in time (e.g. before there are eight outbreaks), they all lose.
 Various levels of difficulty are available.
 Pandemic was named the 2008 Family Game of the Year by Games magazine.
-It was also my pick as the best board game of 2008.Continue to 5 of 20 below.
+It was also our pick as the best board game of 2008.Continue to 5 of 20 below.

 05 of 20